 GIBBS2F90 adds joint sampling of correlated effects.
 This results in faster mixing with random regression and maternal models.
-Memory requirements and CPU time per round are somewhat higher than in gibbs1f90.

 Interactive inputs:

 number of samples and length of burn-in?

 In the first run, if you have no idea about the number of samples and burn-in, just type your guess (10000 or whatever) for samples and (0) for burn-in.
 You may need 2 or 3 runs to figure out the convergence.